-In the opinion of the Directors, the Company has applied the principals and complied with code provisions of the Corporate Governance Code and Corporate Governance Report (the "Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange (the "Listing Rules") throughout the year ended 31 December 2021, save as disclosed below.
+In the opinion of the Directors, the Company has applied the principals and complied with code provisions of the Corporate Governance Code (the "Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange (the "Listing Rules") throughout the year ended 31 December 2022, save as disclosed below.

-Under code provisions A.4.1 and A.4.2, (i) non-executive directors should be appointed for a specific term, subject to re-election; and (ii) all directors appointed to fill a causal vacancy should be subject to election by shareholders at the first general meeting after appointment.
-Every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
+Under code provision B.2.2, subject to re-election shareholders at every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.

-Certain non-executive directors do not have a specific term of appointment and under the bye-laws of the Company, at each general meeting, one-third of the Directors for the time being, or if their number is not three or a multiple of three, then the number nearest one-third, shall retire from office by rotation save any Director holding office as chairman and managing director.
+Under the bye-laws of the Company, at each annual general meeting, one-third of the Directors for the time being, or if their number is not three or a multiple of three, then the number nearest one-third, shall retire from office by rotation save any Director holding office as chairman and managing director.
+The Board considers that the exemption of both the chairman and the managing director of the Company from such retirement by rotation provisions would provide the Group with strong and consistent leadership, efficient use of resources, effective planning, formulation and implementation of long-term strategies and business plans.
+The Board believes that it would be in the best interest of the Company for such Directors to continue to be exempted from retirement by rotation provisions.
 The Company intends to propose any amendment of relevant bye-laws of the Company, if necessary, in order to ensure compliance with the Code.